Academic Catalog

 Students majoring in data science at St. Catherine University will learn to navigate, model, visualize, summarize, and communicate with data within a vibrantly interdisciplinary, collaborative environment.
 Students will engage in creating appropriate models to analyze and interpret data, learn to ask pertinent questions, study ethical considerations, and develop communication skills involved in data science and data analytics within contextual variety among the liberal arts spectrum.

 Data Science majors are required to complete a domain minor or a double major and secure at least one internship as part of the major.
+They must also choose an interdisciplinary emphasis track based on their personal or professional interests or goals.

 This major is offered in the College for Women only.